-CUBIC maintains the same window growth rate independent of RTTs outside of the TCP-friendly region, and flows with different RTTs have the similar window sizes under steady state when they operate outside the TCP-friendly region.
-This ensures CUBIC flows with different RTTs to have their bandwidth shares (approximately, window/ RTT) linearly proportional to the inverse of their RTT ratio (the longer RTT, the smaller the share).
-This behavior is the same as that of Standard TCP under high statistical multiplexing environments where packet losses are independent of individual flow rates.
-However, under low statistical multiplexing environments, the bandwidth share ratio of Standard TCP flows with different RTTs is squarely proportional to the inverse of their RTT ratio [XHR04].
-CUBIC always ensures the linear ratio independent of the levels of statistical multiplexing.
+Principle 3: Two CUBIC flows with different RTTs have their throughput ratio linearly proportional to the inverse of their RTT ratio, where the throughput of a flow is approximately its congestion window size divided by its RTT.
+Specifically, CUBIC maintains a window increase rate independent of RTTs outside of the TCP-friendly region, and thus flows with different RTTs have similar congestion window sizes under steady state when they operate outside the TCPfriendly region.
+This notion of a linear throughput ratio is similar to that of Standard TCP under high statistical multiplexing environments where packet losses are independent of individual flow rates.
+However, under low statistical multiplexing environments, the throughput ratio of Standard TCP flows with different RTTs is quadratically proportional to the inverse of their RTT ratio [XHR04].
+CUBIC always ensures the linear throughput ratio independent of the levels of statistical multiplexing.
 This is an improvement over Standard TCP.
-While there is no consensus on a particular bandwidth share ratios of different RTT flows, we believe that under wired Internet, use of the linear share notion seems more reasonable than equal share or a higher order shares.
-HTCP [LS08] currently uses the equal share.
+While there is no consensus on particular throughput ratios of different RTT flows, we believe that under wired Internet, use of a linear throughput ratio seems more reasonable than equal throughputs (i.e., same throughput for flows with different RTTs) or a higher order throughput ratio (e.g., a quadratical throughput ratio of Standard TCP under low statistical multiplexing environments).

-CUBIC sets the multiplicative window decrease factor to 0.7 while Standard TCP uses 0.5.
-While this improves the scalability of the protocol, a side effect of this decision is slower convergence especially under low statistical multiplexing environments.
+Principle 4: To balance between the scalability and convergence speed, CUBIC sets the multiplicative window decrease factor to 0.7 while Standard TCP uses 0.5.
+While this improves the scalability of CUBIC, a side effect of this decision is slower convergence especially under low statistical multiplexing environments.
 This design choice is following the observation that the author of HSTCP [RFC3649] has made along with other researchers (e.g., [GV02]): the current Internet becomes more asynchronous with less frequent loss synchronizations with high statistical multiplexing.
 Under this environment, even strict Multiplicative-Increase Multiplicative-Decrease (MIMD) can converge.
-CUBIC flows with the same RTT always converge to the same share of bandwidth independent of statistical multiplexing, thus achieving intra-protocol fairness.
+CUBIC flows with the same RTT always converge to the same throughput independent of statistical multiplexing, thus achieving intra-algorithm fairness.
 We also find that under the environments with sufficient statistical multiplexing, the convergence speed of CUBIC flows is reasonable.